jakobwesthoff/colorizer/README.md

 a fast and nice user experience.
 Therefore making the library compatible with less powerful shells may be a difficult task.
 However a compatibility layer exists, which may allow implementation of complex tasks for different shells.

-Background color setting is currently not supported.
-I simply don't have real demand for that in most of my scripts.
-If you want this feature just drop me a line, maybe with an example how the syntax for this could look.
-I will see what I can do then. :)

 ## How you can help